 Creditors Seek Involuntary Bankruptcy for Drexel Subsidiary

-Drexel said it would not challenge the petition but would exercise the right to convert it to a Chapter 11 case, which would allow to retain control over the winding down of the subsidiary.
+Drexel said in a statement it would not challenge the petition but would exercise the right to convert it to a Chapter 11 case, which allows a company to reorganize its assets and business under protection from creditors.

-The bankruptcy petition filing was made by creditors Banco de Portugal, the National Bank of Yugoslavia, Nissho Iwai Corp., a Japanese trading concern, and Ultramar Energy Ltd., an oil trading company in Tarrytown, a New York suburb.
+The bankruptcy petition filing by the commodities subsidiary was made by creditors Banco de Portugal, the National Bank of Yugoslavia, Nissho Iwai Corp., a Japanese trading concern, and Ultramar Energy Ltd., an oil trading company in Tarrytown, a New York suburb.

 The metals then were used in other transactions that generated cash for the commodities trading subsidiary.
 That money then was ''upstreamed'' into the parent company, which was short on cash.

 Under the filing, Dichter said, the subsidiary's creditors would retain an independent consultant to examine the relationship between the subsidiary and parent and make recommendations on how it should resolve its liabilities.

 Drexel still would control the company with oversight by creditors and U.S. Bankruptcy Judge Howard C. Buschman III.
 In a Chapter 7 case, a trustee is appointed who must collect and liquidate all property of the debtor's estate and investigate any claims made by creditors.

 Lawyers said Nissho Iwai is owed about $160 million, Portugal's central bank $95 million to $120 million, Yugoslavia's central bank about $70 million and Ultramar Energy $11 million.